Rainbow Chili is where it’s at.

 I love chili all year round, but sometimes the heavier, spicier chili isn’t quite as good in the warmer months.
-I wanted a chili that is light, bold, fresh, and perfect for spring and summer.
+I wanted a chili that is light, bold, fresh, and perfect for spring and summer, and this Rainbow Chili Recipe is perfect.

 Beans always add some nice color notes to chili and I’ll add some green peppers too usually, but for the most part it’s not the most colorful dish around.